42Bastian/rmac/docs/rmac.rst

 <>  !=       Boolean inequality.
 ===========  ==============================================

- o All binary operators have the same precedence: expressions are evaluated strictly left to right.
+ * All binary operators have the same precedence: expressions are evaluated strictly left to right.

- o Division or modulo by zero yields an assembly error.
+ * Division or modulo by zero yields an assembly error.

-   o The "<>" and "!=" operators are synonyms.
+ * The "<>" and "!=" operators are synonyms.

-   o Note that the modulo operator (%) is also used to introduce binary constants
+ * Note that the modulo operator (%) is also used to introduce binary constants (see: `Constants`_).
-     (see: `Constants`_).
 A percent sign should be followed by at least one space if it is meant to be a modulo operator, and is followed by a '0' or '1'.